-The Expected Family Contribution (EFC) is a number schools use to calculate how much financial aid you may be eligible to receive from that particular school.
+The answer: It depends.
+And one critical number to determine how much your family may be expected to pay is known as the Expected Family Contribution, or EFC.
+You’ll see this phrase a lot, but it doesn’t necessarily mean what you think it means.
+The EFC is a number schools use to calculate how much financial aid you may be eligible to receive from that particular school.
 It is not the amount you will have to pay for college.

 COA - EFC = Need

 EFC is calculated through a specific formula.
 You can find a worksheet online to calculate your EFC.
 EFC may shift if you are an independent or dependent student or based on whether your parents are married or divorced, as well as the number of children within your family currently in college.
 Some of the factors considered in calculating EFC include:

 - Parent income